 Step-Up Basis of Deferred Gains

-Investors who decide to invest in Qualified Opportunity Zone Funds can receive a 10% step-up basis after five years of investing in the fund before 2026.
+Investors who decide to invest in Qualified Opportunity Zone Funds can receive a 10% step-up basis after five years of investing in the fund before tax year 2026.
+In other words, you won’t pay that tax until April 2027.
 Additionally, investors can receive an extra 5% step-up basis after seven years before 2026.
-To maximize the step-up basis, investors must invest by December 31, 2019.
+To maximize the step-up basis, investors must have invested by Dec.
+31, 2019.
 Also, they must keep assets in the fund for at least seven years to receive the total 15% step-up basis.

 If we use the example above, after five years of investing in the fund, the taxpayer may be given a $500,000 basis.
 This is 10% of the original $5 million capital gain deferred.
 If the investment is held in the fund for seven years, the investor may be given another $250,000 of basis in the fund.
 This is 5% of the original capital gain.
 Together, this is a total of $750,000, or 15% of the original capital gain.